Lorti/manu.ninja/src/pages/2017-10-31-game-state-with-rxjs-5-immutable-js/index.md

 You can take a look at the full [Corsair] game and its source code, which we're going to develop in this series.
 All parts of the series will be listed in my [Functional Reactive Game Programming – RxJS 5, Immutable.js and three.js], if you want to read them.

-## Creating the game's state object
+## Defining the game's state object

 ~~~js
 Immutable.fromJS({